the-au-forml-lab/au_ccs_dissertation_template/md_version/main.md

 Only Chapters, Sections and Subsections will appear in the table of contents, by design.

 Markdown only
-~ Note that pandoc's `#` corresponds to Chapter, and that increasing the number of `#` increases the level of heading.
+~ pandoc follows the [ATX heading](https://spec.commonmark.org/0.31.2/#atx-heading) convention, and has `#` correspond to Chapter, and that increasing the number of `#` increases the level of heading.

 ### Subsection